A place to warm up

 Are you ready for Ironman 70.3?

-In September 2019, Slovenia will host one of the most difficult triathlon competitions – I Feel Slovenia Ironman 70.3.
+Slovenia will once again host the world-renowned I feel Slovenia Ironman 70.3 challenge, which will be held in wonderful Slovenian Istria!
 This is a Half Ironman, the only event of this kind within a 250-kilometre radius, which will take place in the picturesque Slovenian Istria.
 The competitors are professionals and amateurs alike, to whom Ironman presents a unique challenge to exceed their own limitations.

-The most daring triathlon competitors will first dive into the sea in Koper.
-After swimming 2 km, they’ll hop on their bicycles and cover 90 km across the inland areas of Koper and Izola, amongst beautiful Istrian villages, olive groves, and vineyards.
+First the most daring triathlon competitors will dive into the sea in Koper.
+After swimming 2 km, they’ll hop on their bicycles and cover 90 km across the inland areas of Koper and Izola, among beautiful Istrian villages, olive groves, and vineyards.
 Finally, they’ll run through picturesque coastal towns, covering a distance of 21 km.

-Regardless of whether you're competing at the event, cheering on the competitors, or just happen across it, you’re sure to have an incredible weekend from 20 to 22 September, which won’t just feature this exciting competition, but other accompanying events you’ll also be able to enjoy.
+Regardless of whether you're competing at the event, cheering on the competitors, or just happen across it, you’re sure to have an incredible weekend, which won’t just feature this exciting competition, but other accompanying events you’ll also be able to enjoy.

 Learn about Slovenian Istria